Ghana Batik Pocket Skirt

 - 100% cotton

 - Drawstring waist

-- Handwash separately in cold water; no bleach
+- Handwash separately in cold water; do not bleach

 - Handmade in and fairly traded from Ghana